 Killer Is Dead Is A Book of Poetic NightmaresWarning: Spoilers are here.
 I couldn’t give you a real description of the amazingness in the game without spoiling some things.
 Don’t worry though, I wouldn’t have spoiled so much if there wasn’t that much more incredibleness to experience.

 The entire game is a strange and twisted tale that I never fully understood.
-It was like the whole game was just a philosophical metaphor of our thoughts wrapped in slow motion dreams and nightmares.
+It was like the whole game was just a philosophical metaphor of my thoughts wrapped in slow motion dreams and nightmares.
 Almost every single thing imaginable seemed to appear in the game including a unicorn that you have a picnic with, saves your life, and calls you “Master”.
 Just another normal day in Killer Is Dead.

 The dialogue is a mix of being hilarious, cheesy, and deeply poetic most of all.
 The dialogue is so poetic that you might not understand what’s going on half of the time.
 I think it’s on purpose to add not only mystery, but confusion.
 It’s just a part of the games style and I really liked it.
 The mission names are beautiful.
 The first chapter for example is called, “The Man Who Chose The Moon”.
 Every chapter in the game has some kind of strange and beautiful poetic name like that.